Three very different results show there’s no guarantee

 What would you hope to win in a year?

-In the last year, the prize rate has actually changed three times, starting at 3.75%, and going up to 4.65%, before dropping to 4.4% for the most recent draws.
+In the last year, the prize rate has actually changed three times, starting at 4.65%, and going down to 4.4%, before dropping to 4.15% for the most recent draw (it’s due to fall again to 4% in January 2025).

 It’s worth noting though that the likelihood of getting close to this rate reduces if you have less money held in PBs as you’ll effectively have fewer entries in to each draw, and therefore fewer chances of winning.